stephengold/jolt-jni/README.md

 lest the app run out of memory.

 Here it's important to distinguish between JVM objects and native objects.
-A handful jolt-jni classes are implemented entirely in Java, notably:
+A handful Jolt-JNI classes are implemented entirely in Java, notably:
 `Color`, `Float3`, `Plane`, `Quat`, `RVec3`, `UVec4`, `Vec3`, and `Vec4`.
-Apart from these special classes, every JVM object in jolt-jni is an instance of `JoltPhysicsObject`, which implies it has a corresponding native object assigned to it.
+Apart from these special classes, every JVM object in Jolt JNI is an instance of `JoltPhysicsObject`, which implies it has a corresponding native object assigned to it.

-For instance, when a jolt-jni app instantiates a matrix using `new Mat44()`, both a JVM object and a native object are created.
+For instance, when a Jolt-JNI app instantiates a matrix using `new Mat44()`, both a JVM object and a native object are created.
 The app can't access the native object directly;
 it can only invoke methods exposed by the JVM object.

 While JVM objects get reclaimed automatically
-(in batches, by a garbage collector) after they become unreachable, jolt-jni provides several mechanisms for reclaiming native objects.
+(in batches, by a garbage collector) after they become unreachable, Jolt JNI provides several mechanisms for reclaiming native objects.

 In the simple case of a matrix instantiated using `matrix = new Mat44()`, the native object can be freed: